Back to… »Marvel UK page one: How it all began

 The idea had come long before the name (always a problem coming up with anything original!).
 I knew I wanted him to be enigmatic, a change from the standard superheroes-with-secret-identities of the States.
 Faceless and mysterious, his real name and actual powers were never stated, I didn’t even intend his “secret origin” to be revealed for quite a while.

 I also knew I wanted “Night” in his name.
 So Rich Burton and I waded through a dictionary and a thesaurus to find a cool sounding “Night” name.
 And what a gem we hit upon!
 Milton’s L’Allegro had a great rhyming couplet amidst references to Cerberus and Cimmeria: Where brooding Darkness spreads his jealous wings, and the night-raven sings.
 Wow!
-Not only a great name but, with a bit of tweaking, an oath to go with it!
+Not only a great name but, with a bit of tweaking, a fantastic oath to go with it!
 (I’d always been a sucker for such.
 Who could forget Green Lantern’s brilliant oath “In brightest day, in darkest night…” etc.)